flupes/gratis/README.md

 * The master supports MSP432 but not with direct connection as Energia startup code allocates one pin as not GPIO

+## Notes for the Embedded Artists support (December 2017)

+Rather than starting from the EmbeddedArtists old repo, support for their panel has been added in this fork.

+* To compile, the flag `-DEA_EDP` needs to be used
+* Rather and Arduino IDE, the examples for the EA EPD are using platformio: demos are in the `apps` directory.

 ## Sketches

 These are example programs that will compile and run on the following platforms